|

 4. Review – We will review the support and consider any changes that need to be made.

-Every child with SEND has a Learning Plan, which details what the Academy, the class teachers and the SENCO plan to do to help the child learn andprogress.
+Every child with SEND has a Learner Passport, which details what the Academy, the class teachers and the SENDCO plan to do to help the child learn andprogress.
 It will be written in collaboration with the parent and the child, wherever possible.
-Our staff work in partnership with parents and the SENCO to find ways to support each child with their needs, including giving parents ideas on how to help their child at home.
+Our staff work in partnership with parents and the SENDCO to find ways to support each child with their needs, including giving parents ideas on how to help their child at home.

 – Short term targets for the child, which are linked to their needs.